Kakupakat/fotoprep/README.md

 ## Usage

-    fotoprep filename(s) -> Prepare photos for use on the Internet, tablets, phones, etc.
     fotoprep -s          -> Run the setup program to set and/or change options.
+                            You should do this before the first use! fotoprep filename(s) -> Prepare photos for use on the Internet, tablets, phones, etc."
-    fotoprep -v          -> Print the version number of fotoprep. fotoprep             -> Print this help.
+    fotoprep -v          -> Show the version number of fotoprep. fotoprep -h          -> Show this help.

+    The images you pass to fotoprep can be of different types, even GIMP and RAW files (using RawTherapee and its .pp3 sidecar files).
+The files can come from several different directories in your file system at the same time.
+    Don't worry, your images will not be changed.
+    All operations are performed on copies of the files.
+    The results will be placed in a new directory called: fotoprep-<PID> inside the directory where fotoprep was started.

 ## Notes